pietrodito/rstudio-projects/Apps/dilavo/README.md

 ## TODO

-- Refactor notification to remove them from main.R

 - Finish first real test with Cypress:
  => detect notification to wait for.
  => see if id can help